 Oligopoly Example #1 – Technology Industry

-Same is the case for an operating system for smartphones where majority market share is captured by Android & iOS.
+The same is the case for an operating system for smartphones where the majority market share is captured by Android & iOS.
 These companies are coexisting without creating a threat to others.

 Oligopoly Example #2 – Media Industry